This post may contain affiliate links.

 Cairns, Australia, is one of the stepping off points for snorkelling the Great Barrier Reef, but is there a beach in Cairns?
-No, actually, there’s not.
+No, actually, there’s not in Cairns City itself.
 There is a pretty esplanade walkway and a narrow strip of sand but mostly Cairns has a busy estuary and salt water crocodiles, big ones.
 We also have stinger season in this part of the world, jellyfish visit our waters from around November to May, making unprotected swimming a fairly bad choice.

 Is There a Beach in Cairns?